 About Library E-books

 All library e-books are full-text.
 All of them can be read online through a regular Web browser.
-Some library e-books can also be downloaded for offline reading to mobile devices, such as iPads, Android devices, and Kindle Fires, as well as a computer.
+Some library e-books can also be downloaded for offline reading on your computer, mobile device, or e-book reader, such as a Kindle.
 Here are directions how to download ebooks.